EspiraMarvin/graphql-expressjs/README.md

-# graphql-react
+# graphql-expressjs
-A react book app with graphql
+A graphql setup with expressjs